How to Change Fonts in WordPress Themes – Bgeinner’s Guide

 Click the dropdown menu to select your font.
 There are over 1,400 Google Fonts to choose from.
 Click the small setting icon to control font style and weight, such as italic, oblique, or regular and normal bold, medium, semi, and bold.

 This plugin has an advanced setting that lets you control every part of your theme typography.
-For example, you can specify different font families for template parts, headings, and content.
+You can specify different font families for template parts, headings, and content.

 It is a powerful plugin for customizing WordPress typography and offers extensive customization beyond traditional WordPress themes.